elenaneacsu/Robocode-bots/README.md

 Robot travelling in a square with the length of side given as an input.

 #### Robot 58
-Robot travelling in a square in clockwise and anti-clockwise direction, firing triple guns to enemies in more than 5 units distance and printing to the console details about them, such as name, distance and energy when they enter the scanning territory.
+Robot travelling in a square in clockwise direction, firing triple guns to enemies in more than 5 units distance and printing to the console details about them, such as name, distance and energy when they enter the scanning territory.

 [Download Robocode](http://sourceforge.net/projects/robocode/files/latest/download?source=files)